Petar0603/Snake-Game-SPI/README.md

 ---
 ## About

+Red button on the breadboard is the start button and the yellow one is the show scoreboard button (scores are shown on the LCD).

 Code for the game is written in C++ for ArduinoIDE.
 - 'GameBase' includes the 'Snake' class and 'Dot' struct (one pixel on the matrix).
 - 'SnakeGame' includes the game logic.